smthemex/ComfyUI_StoryDiffusion/README.md

 ## Updates:
-**2024/09/22**
+**2024/09/24**
+* Now if using Kolor's "ip-adapter" or "face ID", you can choose the monolithic model of clip_vision (such as :"clip-vit-large-patch14.safetensors") to load the image encoder.
+The change this brings is that Kolor's local directory can delete all files in the "clip-vit-large-patch14-336" and "Kolors-IP-Adapter-Plus" folders.
+Of course, because comfyUI defaults to clip image processing of "224" size , while Kolor defaults to 336 size, there will be a loss of accuracy and quality.
+Please refer to the image comparison in readme for details.
+* Another change is that we now need to port the model of "ip_adapter_plus_general.bin" in "kolor-ipadapter" to the "comfyUI/models/photomaker" directory;

+**Previous updates：**
 * For the convenience of use, the layout of the node has been adjusted again,delete "id number"(base character lines now),delete " model_type"(base input image [img2img function] or not [txt2img function] now), 'clip_vision' , 'controlnet' , 'character prompt' ,'image','control_image' now in model loader node now.
 * Now,using story_maker or pulid_flux function ,need choice clip vision model (use 'clip_vision' menu);

-**Previous updates：**
 * add StoryMaker from From: [StoryMaker](https://github.com/RedAIGC/StoryMaker) to make dual role..or normal img2img,as detailed in the following text 3.5 ,fill "maker,dual" in easy function to using StoryMaker for dual role;
 * Add " PulID FLUX " function, In my testing, a minimum of 12GB of VRAM can run normally,now you can fill "X:/xxx/xxx/black-forest-labs/FLUX.1-dev",and fill easy function "pilid,fp8,cpu"(if you Vram>30G,can remove cpu,and using Kijai/flux-fp8,if you Vram>45G,can remove fp8,cpu), although it is a bit slow if using cpu! ,Of course, some models need to be prepared, as detailed in the following text;
 * Add kolor FaceId function, now you can fill "xxx:/xxx/xxx/Kwai-Kolors/Kolors",and fill easy function "face",Of course, some models need to be prepared, as detailed in the following text;